Site logo

 • Page Quality – this is the quality of a website divided into the following areas:

-1. The goal or purpose of a website
+1. The goal or purpose of a website.

-2. The content quality
+2. The content quality.

-3. The E-A-T of the source where information on the website is coming from
+3. The E-A-T of the source where information on the website is coming from.

-3. Is E-A-T a ranking factor or not?
+3. Is E-a-T a Ranking Factor or Not?

-Google has a set of ranking factors that are well known to most SEO professionals.
+Google has a set of ranking factors that are well-known to most SEO professionals.
 However, E-A-T is not a direct ranking factor.

 However, in the Google Quality Rater Guidelines, Google mentions E-A-T more than 100 times in over 50 pages.

-And in this set of tweets by Danny Sullivan, Google’s Public Liaison of Search, he said that there are some signals that Google uses to determine E-A-T where some of the signals could be ranking factors;
+In this set of tweets by Danny Sullivan, Google’s Public Liaison of Search, he said that there are some signals that Google uses to determine E-A-T where some of the signals could be ranking factors;

 4. Importance of E-A-T